 If you're familiar with any condiment on this list, it's probably wasabi.
 Wasabi is well-known for being the intimidatingly hot green paste that accompanies sushi, historically thought to have medicinal properties when eaten with raw fish.
 But you can also use it to garnish soba noodles, or even make a wasabi dressing for sushi bowls and cooked fish.

-Ever wondered what the thin strips of paper doing the wave on top of your takoyaki are?
+Ever wondered about the thin strips of "paper" doing the wave on top of your takoyaki?
 They're actually katsuobushi, or bonito flakes, made of dried and fermented skipjack tuna.
 You can find these smoky flakes in a large portion of Japanese cuisine, used to make dashi soup stock that flavors everything from miso soup to boiled nimono dishes.
-You can also simply use it to garnish okonomiyaki, takoyaki, tofu, stir fry, and any other dish that could benefit from some savory fishiness.
+You can also simply use it to garnish okonomiyaki, takoyaki, tofu, stir fry, and any other dish that could benefit from some savory umaminess.

 Hit the play button to see how it's made during the Dashi Workshop and Katsuobushi Factory Tour!

 Perhaps the Japanese condiment with the most hype around it, Japanese mayonnaise (especially the common household brand, Kewpie mayonnaise) is an absolute staple.
 Its flavor is richer and creamier than that of Western mayonnaise, as it contains only egg yolks instead of whole eggs and uses a special vinegar blend.
 Use it to make your own tuna mayo onigiri, decorate your homemade okonomiyaki, and garnish your yakisoba, salads, sandwiches, and even sushi.

 Need more onigiri flavor ideas?
 Check out our Beginner's Guide to Common Onigiri Fillings.